Systematic Studies of Exact ${\cal O}(\alpha^2L)$ CEEX EW Corrections in a Hadronic MC for Precision $Z/\gamma^*$

 What we have shown in our discussion here, using as an illustrator the $Z/\gamma^*$ spectra used in the pioneering analysis in Ref.~\cite{atlasmw-17}, is the need to take various higher order EW effects, as illustrated using the {\KK}MC-hh, into account in precision studies of heavy $Z/\gamma^*$ with decay to lepton pairs at the LHC.
 Specifically, the ISR is the most pronounced effect, where it can be as large as several per cent in some observables.
 The exact ${\cal O}(\alpha^2 L)$ corrections can reach several per mille in some observables and the IFI is generally at or below the fractional per mille level.
+When we repeat, in the Appendix, our calculations using the PDG~\cite{PDG:2016} quark mass values (The PDG values for the light quarks differ by a factor of $\sim 2$ from the values we use in the main text.) we see similar size effects but with shifts at the level of $\sim 10\%$ of the size of the effects shown in the main text, in accordance with the size of the change in the respective big log $L$.
+Ultimately, we expect that the lattice-based methods will reduce the error on the quark masses we use here to the level of a few per cent~\cite{pmac,nplat}.
 When the precision tag is at the per mille level, the ISR, IFI and exact ${\cal O}(\alpha^2 L)$ corrections should be included in the analysis for a conservative treatment of the respective precision estimate.Toward this end, the {\KK}MC-hh MC is available from the authors upon request.

 2 mm \centerline{\bf Acknowledgments} 2 mm

 This work was supported in part by the Polish National Centre of Science Grants No. DEC-2011/03/B/ST2/00220 and DEC-2012/04/M/ST2/00240, by the Programme of the French–Polish Cooperation between IN2P3 and COPIN within the Collaborations Nos.
 10-138 and 11-142 and by a grant from the Citadel Foundation.
 The authors also thank Prof. G. Giudice for the support and kind hospitality of the CERN TH Department.